Tackling Cell and Gene Therapy Manufacturing Challenges

 From top left to right: Xin Jin, PhD; Joseph Ecker, PhD; Rusty Gage, PhD Bottom left to right: Eran Mukamel, PhD and Maria Carol Marchetto, PhD As outlined in Proposition 14, one of the goals of the California Institute for Regenerative Medicine (CIRM) is to help accelerate discoveries that enhance our understanding of central nervous … Continue reading How Discovery Research is Unlocking the DNA Behind Psychiatric Disorders

-Exploring the Genetic Foundations of Autism and Gene Therapy Treatments
+Exploring Gene Therapy Treatments for Autism

 CIRM Funds new UCSD VERGE Center to Better Understand Schizophrenia and Autism

-From top left to right: Anne Bang, PhD; Carrie Bearden, PhD; Eugene Yeo, PhD; Jonathan Sebat, PhD Bottom left to right: Alysson Moutri, PhD; Lilia Iakoucheva, PhD; Sébastien Jacquemont; Trey Ideker, PhD This blog is part of a series highlighting our ReMIND program and the researchers it’s supporting.
-To explore all features in the series, … Continue reading CIRM Funds new UCSD VERGE Center to Better Understand Schizophrenia and Autism
+From top left to right: Anne Bang, PhD; Carrie Bearden, PhD; Eugene Yeo, PhD; Jonathan Sebat, PhD Bottom left to right: Alysson Moutri, PhD; Lilia Iakoucheva, PhD; Sébastien Jacquemont; Trey Ideker, PhD A team of UC San Diego researchers with support of a $12.5 million grant from the California Institute for Regenerative Medicine (CIRM) plans … Continue reading CIRM Funds new UCSD VERGE Center to Better Understand Schizophrenia and Autism

 The Stem Cellar’s Most Read Blogs of 2024

 2024 was a significant year for the California Institute for Regenerative Medicine (CIRM).
-We reached many milestones, including celebrating our 20th anniversary and introducing our Strategic Allocation Framework (SAF) impact goals, all while continuing to fund innovative research and advancements in regenerative medicine.The Stem Cellar blog is where we share these stories and achievements, providing … Continue reading The Stem Cellar’s Most Read Blogs of 2024
+We reached major milestones, celebrated our 20th anniversary, and introduced our Strategic Allocation Framework (SAF) impact goals.
+We did this all while continuing to fund innovative work in regenerative medicine.
+The Stem Cellar blog is where we share these stories, providing readers … Continue reading The Stem Cellar’s Most Read Blogs of 2024

 A Step Forward in the Fight Against Advanced Kidney Cancer

-Photo Courtesy: Allogene Therapeutics Metastatic renal cell carcinoma (RCC) is an advanced form of kidney cancer with few treatment options and a five-year survival rate of less than 17%.
-With funding support from CIRM, Allogene Therapeutics is developing ALLO-316, an allogeneic CAR-T cell therapy which targets CD70—a protein highly expressed on clear cell renal cell … Continue reading A Step Forward in the Fight Against Advanced Kidney Cancer
+Photo Courtesy: Allogene Therapeutics Metastatic renal cell carcinoma (RCC) is an advanced kidney cancer with limited treatment options and a five‑year survival rate below 17%.
+With CIRM’s support, Allogene Therapeutics is developing ALLO‑316, an allogeneic CAR‑T cell therapy that targets CD70, a protein highly expressed on clear cell renal cell carcinoma (ccRCC) tumors.
+The approach … Continue reading A Step Forward in the Fight Against Advanced Kidney Cancer

 UCLA researchers exploring ways to prevent heart failure after heart attacks

 ENPP1 is expressed in the region of scarring after injury to the heart.
-Cardiac muscle shown in red and ENPP1 in green demonstrates expression of ENPP1 in the region of scar formation. | Credit: Arjun Deb Lab/UCLA At the California Institute for Regenerative Medicine (CIRM), we support groundbreaking cardiovascular research from Discovery to Clinical as … Continue reading UCLA researchers exploring ways to prevent heart failure after heart attacks
+Cardiac muscle shown in red and ENPP1 in green demonstrates expression of ENPP1 in the region of scar formation. | Credit: Arjun Deb Lab/UCLA At the California Institute for Regenerative Medicine (CIRM), we support cardiovascular research from Discovery through Clinical to advance … Continue reading UCLA researchers exploring ways to prevent heart failure after heart attacks

-Story of Hope: Elpida Therapeutics’ Pioneer Study on Rare Nerve Disease CMT4J
+Elpida Therapeutics’ Study on Rare Nerve Disease CMT4J

-Image source: SickKids -Terry, Georgia, and Michael Pirovolakis CIRM awarded Elpida Therapeutics a $3.9 million grant in December 2023 to support a pioneering preclinical study on Charcot Marie Tooth disease type 4J (CMT4J).
-CMT4J is an ultra-rare, inherited condition that primarily affects the nerves outside the brain and spinal cord.
-It accounts for about 0.24% … Continue reading Story of Hope: Elpida Therapeutics’ Pioneer Study on Rare Nerve Disease CMT4J
+CIRM awarded Elpida Therapeutics a $3.9 million grant in December 2023 to support a pioneering preclinical study on Charcot Marie Tooth disease type 4J (CMT4J).